Caro04lin/BRL-Project/README_Website.md

 <img width="1186" height="670" alt="Website" src="Web site/Prediction_interface.png" />

 Clicking on the i information displays the prequerisites.
 The message details the instructions about the IMU Wi-Fi configuration, the recommended use of a Wi-Fi adapter and the connexion of the IMUs and the wireless camera to the laptop.

-The web site outputs the number of hands used, the action performed, the tool held in hands and the prediction time.
+A live feed from the wireless camera is possible, allowing the user to adjust the camera position and other users to view the current user's movements on the website.

 ## How to Run the Web site

+Install **Docker Desktop** App

 ### How to use the web site for action prediction in construction painting sector